Home / The Gospel of Sri Ramakrishna / Volume 1 /

 are many wealthy people who don't

-know the names of all their servants, and are even unaware of many of the
+know the names of all their servants, and are even unaware of many of

 precious things in their houses."
-(All langh.)
+(All laugh.)

 Everybody was delighted with the Master's conversation.
-Again addressing
+Again

-ing Vidyasagar, he said with a smile: "Please visit the temple garden some
+Vidyasagar, he said with a smile: "Please visit the temple garden some

 time — I mean the garden of Rasmani.
 It's a charming place."